ec-europa/europa-component-library/src/website/src/pages/eu/components/list/docs/usage.md

 # Description lists

-Description lists are used to display and organise content that belongs to a category with a descriptions.
-Common use cases include glossary type lists or a list of speakers with their biographies.
+Description lists are used to display and organise content with a descriptions.
+Common use cases include glossary, or a list of speakers with their biographies.
+There are 3 types of description lists depending on user's need.
+See [playground](/playground/eu/?path=/story/components-list-description-list--vertical) for the examples.

+1. label with description below it
+2. label with description aligned to the right of the label instead of below the label; horizontal layout
+3. label with taxonomy

 ## Do's

-- label each item with a short, distinct and indicative title
+- keep label short and meaningful
-- choose the appropriate category in terms of relevance and added value to the users
-- group related fields according to their type
 - order logically according to their hierarchy, significance and degree of relatedness
-- indicate the external links, if linking to any pages external to the European Commission
-- avoid using more than one or two short sentences
+- avoid using long sentences
-- try to use labels that are relatively consistent in characters & width, as users get fatigued when scanning unequal lengths of text
+- try to use labels that are relatively consistent in characters & width
 - add a meaningful description or explanation of each term

 ## Don'ts